gost/workshops/2017_foss4g_boston/1_introduction.md

 In this workshop, you will learn the basics of working with GOST.

-GOST is an OGC compliant implemententation of the <a href= "http://docs.opengeospatial.org/is/15-078r6/15-078r6.html">OGC SensorThings API</a>.
+GOST is an OGC compliant implementation of the <a href= "http://docs.opengeospatial.org/is/15-078r6/15-078r6.html">OGC SensorThings API</a> written in Golang.

 You will learn things like: